dotlang/language/doc/RFE.md

 Channel can accept a storage for it's data.
 If `nothing` is provided, it will be a normal channel which blocks on send/receive
 If we provide an int variable, it wil be a buffer with 1 cell storage.
 If it is a list of ints, linked-list, it will be unlimited storage.
+Or we can say all channels are buffered.
+If buffer size is 0, channel will block upon send/receive until the other party receives or sends.